-1 • How the scope of our audit Key audit matter description responded to the key audit matter Key observations Tesco Bank loan impairment As described in Note 19 (Loans and advances to customers and banks) the Group held an impairment provision in respect of loans and advances to customers and banks of £488m at 29 February 2020 (2018/19: £485m).
-The expected credit loss on these loans and advances was £178m in the year to 29 February 2020 (2018/19: £163m).
-The impact of further deterioration in the economic outlook on expected credit losses ("ECLs") after the reporting date is discussed in note 36 (Events after the reporting period). within the model.
-In order to address this key audit matter we have completed audit procedures including: - with support from internal economic modelling experts, challenging the macro- Based on our audit procedures above, we concluded that management's provision is reasonably stated, and is supported by a methodology that is consistently applied and compliant with IFRS 9.
-Loan impairment remains one of the most significant judgements made by management particularly in light of the uncertain economic outlook in the UK and, at the reporting date the potential impact of the global Covid- 19 outbreak.
-As described in Note 1 (Accounting policies, estimates and judgements) management's provisioning methodology is based on an "expected loss" model as required under IFRS 9 'Financial instruments'.
-The Audit Committee's discussion of this key audit matter is set out on page 49. responses to combat the economic effects of Covid-19, provided evidence that such events were possible future events which management could assign an appropriate probability to at the reporting date, based on reasonable and supportable information available to management at that date; challenging whether management's severe downside macro-economic scenario adequately captured the potential macro-economic downside risks arising as a result of the Covid-19 outbreak, based on reasonable and supportable information available to management at the reporting date; assessing management's methodology, including the refinements made, against the requirements of IFRS 9 with input from our internal credit risk-modelling specialists and we tested the application of that methodology within the impairment models; challenging the quantitative and qualitative triggers used to identify significant increases in credit risk to assess whether they were consistently applied, and whether they were based on reasonable information indicative of a significant increased risk of default since initial recognition; assessing and challenging the key assumptions used by management to estimate the expected life of both credit cards and unsecured personal loans using historical absenced data; and

--challenging the appropriateness and completeness of management overlays,
+Our audit procedures included obtaining an understanding of the relevant controls over the impairment review processes and the determination of the judgements within the model.

+In order to address this key audit matter we have completed audit procedures including:

+- with support from internal economic modelling experts, challenging the macroeconomic scenario forecasts that were incorporated into the ECL model; - challenging how management had assessed the impact of Covid-19 within the ECL model to assess whether that it was appropriately considered in the measurement of ECLs at year end.
+In particular, we challenged Management's assessment of the likelihood of a severe economic downturn caused by Covid-19 at the reporting date with reference to the reasonable and supportable information available to management at that date: - -considering whether events arising after the reporting date, such as the declaration of the outbreak as a global pandemic by the World Health Organisation on 11 March 2020, nationwide lockdowns, and the fiscal and monetary policy responses to combat the economic effects of Covid-19, provided evidence that such events were possible future events which management could assign an appropriate probability to at the reporting date, based on reasonable and supportable information available to management at that date; - challenging whether management's severe downside macro-economic scenario adequately captured the potential macro-economic downside risks arising as a result of the Covid-19 outbreak, based on reasonable and supportable information available to management at the reporting date; - assessing management's methodology, including the refinements made, against the requirements of IFRS 9 with input from our internal credit risk-modelling specialists and we tested the application of that methodology within the impairment models; - challenging the quantitative and qualitative triggers used to identify significant increases in credit risk to assess whether they were consistently applied, and whether they were based on reasonable information indicative of a significant increased risk of default since initial recognition: - assessing and challenging the key assumptions used by management to estimate the expected life of both credit cards and unsecured personal loans using historical observed data; and - -challenging the appropriateness and completeness of management overlays, assessing and independently recalculating those which were included.